Design & Access Statements

 The Statement should explain the design principles and concepts that are to be applied to the particular components of the proposal:

-Use - What will the buildings and spaces be used for?
+Use - What will the buildings and spaces be used for and what is the current and proposed Use Class?

 Amount - How much floorspace or how many homes will be built on the site?